marziosala/marziosala.github.io/_posts/2021-03-07-laplacian.md

 history_8, errors_8 = solve(model_8, num_points, num_epochs, lr=0.001, κ=8, λ=λ)
 ```

-It is not straightforward to compare the problems, however the graphs below show some interesting phenomena.
+It is not straightforward to compare the results with different $\kappa$ values (because of the $\pi^2 \kappa^2$ scaling in the right-hand side, which we try to remove), however the graphs below show some interesting phenomena.
 Looking at the loss function, we see a small plateau at the beginning, which gets longer as $\kappa$ grows.
 For $\kappa=1$, it seems that about one thousand iterations suffice (after that, the optimizer stagnates); for $\kappa=2$, it takes about two thousand iterations to stagnate, while $\kappa=8$ hasn't converged at all, as we will see below.

 ```python